phpsource/paypal-login/README.md

 Add return url location, change client id and secret credentials with the ones under live credentials and remove this line from index.php ( "authend": "sandbox", )

-###### This is a small package that i will update as i need it, is a good starting point for someone beggining with PayPal api.
+###### This is a small package that i will update as i need it, is a good starting point for someone beginning with PayPal api.